Soerjadi Soerjadarma: Pre-independence period

 The Aviation School (Vliegschool) in Kalijati opened registration for the Netherlands East Indies Army.
 He initially failed the selection process because he had malaria and was having a relapse.
 The next year, he applied again, but was rejected because he had not recovered from his malaria.
 Only on the third occasion, he passed the medical test and began pilot education at the Kalijati Aviation School, in December 1937.

 He was accepted as a navigator but Suryadarma was said to be a talented aviator but was not able to, because he was a Pribumi.
 In July 1938, he was enrolled in Observer School (Waarnemerschool), then in July 1939 he was assigned as a navigator at Glenn Martin 139 bomber group in Andir Airfield, Bandung.
-Suryadarma was appointed as instructor at Pilot and Observer School (Vlieg en Waarnemerschool), Kalijati in January 1941.
+Suryadarma was appointed instructor at Pilot and Observer School (Vlieg en Waarnemerschool), Kalijati in January 1941.
 In December 1941 he was reassigned to a bomber unit, 7e Vliegtuig Afdeling, Reserve Afdeling Bommenwerpers.
-During the Japanese invasion of the Dutch East Indies that begun in December 1941, he served as Deputy Commander of the 7e Afdeling with the rank of Luitenant-Waarnemer.
+During the Japanese invasion of the Dutch East Indies that began in December 1941, he served as Deputy Commander of the 7e Afdeling with the rank of Luitenant-Waarnemer.

 Suryadarma was involved in air operations in the Netherlands East Indies Army Air Force during World War II.
 After Dutch defeat in the Battle of Tarakan and subsequent capture of the island and its oil facilities by the Japanese, Dutch forces launched several airstrikes against enemy position in the area.
 On 13 January 1942, Suryadarma led an unescorted bombing mission of three (other source mentions nine) Glenn Martin to attack Tarakan from their base at Samarinda II Airfield.
 He served as the navigator and bombardier in a Glenn Martin piloted by Luitenant S.H.
 Lukkien.
 They managed to bomb two Japanese cruisers (other source mentioned only a destroyer), but were later attacked by Japanese A6M Zero fighters.
 The bullets struck the fuel tank on the left wing and wounding Lukkien in the head and thigh.
 Although seriously injured, Lukkien managed to landed the bomber on the nearest airfield at Manggar, Balikpapan, being the only bomber that managed to return from the mission.
 For his services, the Dutch Government awarded him The Bronze Cross.

-Unlike many of his counterpart in the colonial air force who fled to Australia during the Japanese occupation, Suryadarma chose to stayed in the East Indies.
-Through invitation of Police Commissioner Yusuf, he works as a police officer in the Japanese occupation authorities.
-Later he was appointed as Head of Administration of Police Headquarters in Bandung until the proclamation of Indonesian independence on 17 August 1945.
+Unlike many of his counterparts in the colonial air force who fled to Australia during the Japanese occupation, Suryadarma chose to stay in the East Indies.
+Through invitation of Police Commissioner Yusuf, he worked as a police officer in the Japanese occupation authorities.
+Later he was appointed Head of Administration of Police Headquarters in Bandung until the proclamation of Indonesian independence on 17 August 1945.

 Following that declaration, the then police officer joined the People's Security Agency of the young republic.
 As a graduate of Dutch aviation studies, he was quick to offer his services to help develop Indonesian aviation.